yunustiras/k8s-vagrant-virtualbox/README.md

 # k8s-vagrant-virtualbox
 Create a local kubernetes cluster using virtualbox.
-A modification of the great work @danielepolencic did in his gist.
+A modification of the great work [danielepolencic](https://github.com/danielepolencic) did in his [gist](https://gist.github.com/danielepolencic/ef4ddb763fd9a18bf2f1eaaa2e337544).

 The vagrant file will do the following:
 1. Provision all local VMs using VirtualBox